apache/iotdb/docs/Documentation/UserGuide/2-Concept/1-Key Concepts and Terminology.md

 * Column

-A column of data contains all stringValues belonging to a time series and the timestamps corresponding to these stringValues.
+A column of data contains all values belonging to a time series and the timestamps corresponding to these values.
 When there are multiple columns of data, IoTDB merges the timestamps into multiple < timestamp-value > pairs (timestamp, value, value,...).